Before we can go any further we have already made four assumptions about you.

 Suffice to say the ESFA does not go around handing money out to everybody who asks.
 Funding is applied for via a tendering process but before you can tender the training providers has to be on their approved list.

-What will I need to be able to offer
+What will I need to offer Government Funded Courses?

 Advanced Learner Loans